fbpx

 Oliver competed at the 1960, 1964 and 1968 Paralympic Games.
 For his huge vision with his team mates on the first team and their efforts to improve the rights of people with disabilities, he is a deserving inductee.

-Malone competed at 4 consecutive Paralympic Games from Atlanta 1996 to Beijing 2008.
-He claimed gold at the Sydney Paralympic Games, a prize he shared with Holger Kimmig following a dead heat finish in the S8 100m Backstroke.
-He also won two Paralympic silver medals during his career those medals coming in Atlanta and Athens.
+His career was highlighted by a gold medal at the Sydney 2000 Paralympic Games, a prize he shared with Germany’s Holger Kimmig after a dramatic dead heat finish in the S8 100m Backstroke.

 Skip to content